" Allergy medications overview

 You should not use tacrolimus topical if you are allergic to it.

-Before using tacrolimus topical, tell your doctor if you have skin cancer or a skin infection (including herpes or chickenpox), Netherton's syndrome (a genetic skin disorder), a weak immune system, kidney disease, or swelling, redness, or irritation of large areas of your skin.
+Before using tacrolimus topical, tell your doctor if you have skin cancer or a skin infection (including herpes or chickenpox), any genetic skin disorder (such as Netherton's syndrome), a weak immune system, kidney disease, or swelling, redness, or irritation of large areas of your skin.

 Tacrolimus can lower the blood cells that help your body fight infections.
 This can make it easier for you to get sick from a virus such as chicken pox or herpes (cold sores or shingles).
 Tell your doctor if you have been exposed to any illness.